jchambers/java-noise/README.md

 2. java-noise uses parts of the "fallback" test vectors from the [noise-c](https://github.com/rweather/noise-c) project, but without the PSK-related fallback tests, since noise-c's PSK implementation appears to adhere to an earlier version of the Noise specification
 3. Test vectors for the BLAKE2 algorithms come from the [BLAKE2](https://www.blake2.net/) project

-The general idea behind Noise test vecors is [explained on the Noise wiki](https://github.com/noiseprotocol/noise_wiki/wiki/Test-vectors), though most publicly available test vectors seem to deviate from the format described on the wiki to some degree.
+The general idea behind Noise test vectors is [explained on the Noise wiki](https://github.com/noiseprotocol/noise_wiki/wiki/Test-vectors), though most publicly available test vectors seem to deviate from the format described on the wiki to some degree.